srcfl/srcful-documentation/docs/developer/auth.md

 https://bifrost.srcful.dev/docs
 ```

+The Bifrost endpoints requires authentication in the form of a token.
+See the Bifrost documentation above for details.

 ## Token Renewal
-In general the delegate token is short lived and cannot be renewed without involving signing by the issuer wallet in general this involves a user interaction.
-This poses a problem for usability in some applications and problems when working with automations and integrations that are long lived.
+In general the delegate token is short lived and cannot be renewed without involving signing by the issuer wallet in this ofteninvolves a user interaction.
+This poses a problem for usability in some applications and issues when working with automations and integrations that are long lived.

 A delegate token can be marked for renewal (has `renew`: true, in the attributes).
 In this case an application can ask bifrost for a renewal certificate.
 This certificate allows the client (as identified by the delegateKey) to create it's own delegateToken.
 This renew token has the following structure:

 ### JWT Renew Token Structure
+This is a token that is built by the client application and basically consists of a renew certificate token.

 JWT renew tokens follow this structure: